Measles is a viral illness caused by the rubeola virus that is spread through coughs and sneezes.

 The measles rash develops two to four days after the onset of illness, starting with the face and head and spreading down the body.

 If the measles virus infects the lungs, it can cause pneumonia.
-Some older children infected with the virus suffer from encephalitis (inflammation of the brain), which can cause seizures and permanent brain damage.
+Some children infected with the virus suffer from encephalitis (inflammation of the brain), which can cause seizures and permanent brain damage.

 This picture shows a child with measles who clearly feels miserable.

 A doctor will usually make a measles diagnosis based on the symptoms, including the distinctive rash.

 A blood or saliva test may be taken to confirm the diagnosis.